danielberndt/gulp-inline-resize/README.md

 this plugin is quite chatty keeping you informed about what it found and did, surpress any log messages by setting this option

+#### `naiveCache`

+default: `{destFolder: null}`

+usage: `.pipe(inlineResize({naiveCache: {destFolder: "build"}}))`

+if you provide a destination folder, this option will look inside this folder to check wether a file with the target file name exists.

+Why *naive cache* you might ask?

+Well, since the inline resizer is operating within streams, it doesn't know what happens to the files after it processed them.
+You could decide to rename them or put them into a sprite sheet.
+In those cases this option doesn't work.

+However it's very useful for simple setups with lots of images since it will speed up the initial processing speed considerably.

 ## Global Options

 Global options should be applied at the top of your gulpfile.
 These options will affect all `inlineResize()` operations.